 If you are unable to afford your reinstatement fee, you may be eligible for a payment plan option that allows you to have your driving privileges back while you pay off your reinstatement fee at a minimum rate of $50 per month.
 Eligibility for the repayment plan requires that you owe at least $150 in reinstatement fees and that you have met all of your other reinstatement requirements, such as providing proof of insurance.
 You cannot have any pending suspensions and must not already have a court-ordered fee payment plan.
 You must apply for the reinstatement fee payment plan and submit $50, which will go towards your reinstatement fee regardless of whether you are approved for the repayment plan or not.

 When your driver’s license suspension period is over, you can seek to have your driver’s license reinstated through the BMV.
 The reason why your driver’s license was suspended will have an impact on the requirements that you must complete before you can have your driver’s license reinstated.
+There are a number of different reasons why an individual’s driver’s license can be suspended, and based on why your license was suspended will determine what you need to do in order to get your driver’s license back.

 Fill out the form below to schedule a consultation